WHAT IS FRIENDS OF WRITERS?

-FOW is the organization that supports Program Alumni.
+FOW supports the MFA WWC Program Alumni.

-While graduates of the MFA Program are Warren Wilson College alumni are welcome to attend homecoming and to send information to the college’s publication Owl & Spade, etc., most MFA graduates are primarily interested in maintaining contact with other former MFA students.
+While graduates of the MFA Program are Warren Wilson College alumni are welcome to attend homecoming and to send information to the college’s publication Owl & Spade, most MFA graduates are primarily interested in maintaining contact with other former MFA students.

-HOW DOES FRIENDS OF WRITERS BRING IN MONEY?
+HOW DOES FOW BRING IN MONEY?

 Every year, at the annual Alumni Conference, alumni volunteers run an auction designed to raise money for Program students and alumni.

 WHAT IS THE RELATIONSHIP BETWEEN FOW AND THE ALUMNI CONFERENCE?

 The Alumni Conference is run by a committee of alumni, many of whom have been involved with prior conferences.
 The committee makes all decisions related to the conference.
 An FOW board member serves as liaison to the conference committee and works with them on location scouting, planning, and policies.

 FOW guarantees the minimum fee required by the conference site.
 FOW pays any postage costs as well as conference fees for the volunteer conference director.
 Accounting for the conference is handled by the FOW’s Treasurer and accountant.

 The fundraising auction was initiated by alumni conference attendees as a way to recoup the costs of the conference not covered by the registration fee, and to raise additional funds for scholarships.
 Surplus funds, when available, are directed to the Memorial Fund, which was established by individual gifts designated in the name of deceased alumni, and are geared toward supporting alumni.